 Share My Lesson Common Core Information Center

 Ready to start thinking about classroom implementation?
 Share My Lesson is a fantastic free platform where teachers can exchange lesson plans and ideas, developed by the American Federation of Teachers and TES Connect.
-Their Common Core State Standards information center is a hub for lesson plans and advice.
+Their Common Core State Standards Information Center is a hub for lesson plans and advice.
 The Share My Lesson team did the legwork of digging through more than 250,000 user-uploaded and -rated resources on the site to find the most relevant ones for teaching with the Common Core Standards -- check out the K - 8 Math Index and the 6-12 English Language Arts Index for lessons mapped to specific standards.
-They also host a Common Core Forum so you can join the discussion.
+They also host a Common Core Forum so that you can join the discussion.

 LearnZillion Common Core Lesson Plans

-Another place to look for high-quality teacher-produced lesson plans that align to the CCSS is LearnZillion, a learning platform that combines video lessons, assessments, and progress reporting -- it's like the Khan Academy of Common Core.
+Another place to look for high-quality, teacher-produced lesson plans that align to the CCSS is LearnZillion, a learning platform that combines video lessons, assessments, and progress reporting.
 In addition to sortable Math and ELA video lessons, they offer a handy Common Core navigator.
 This organization has a great backstory -- started by a public school in Washington D.C. as a home-grown repository for screencast lessons made by their teachers, they caught the attention of edtech funders and ended up with seed money to take their idea to a national level.
 Watch a video or read a blog and hear a podcast from Marketplace about LearnZillion.